cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/manual-command-line-installation/sys-requirements.md

             *   Do not use use Docker `devicemapper` storage driver for loopback.
 For more information, see <a href="https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/" target="_blank">Docker and the Device Mapper storage driver</a>.

+        ## Bootstrap node

+        The bootstrap node is a permanent part of your cluster and is required for DCOS recovery.
+The leader state and leader election of your Mesos masters is maintained in Exhibitor ZooKeeper.
+Before installing DCOS, you must ensure that your bootstrap node has the following prerequisites.

+        ### DCOS setup file

+        Download and save the DCOS setup file to your bootstrap node.
+This file is used to create your customized DCOS build file.
+Contact your sales representative or <sales@mesosphere.com> to obtain the DCOS setup file.

+        ### Optional: Shared external storage for Exhibitor

+        Exhibitor automatically configures your ZooKeeper installation on the master nodes during DCOS installation.
+ZooKeeper is a high-performance coordination service for distributed applications.
+Exhibitor is a supervisor for ZooKeeper and requires a dedicated amount of storage space that is highly available.
+The leader state and leader election of your Mesos masters is maintained in Exhibitor ZooKeeper.

+        You can use internal DCOS storage for Exhibitor orchestration or shared external storage.
+If you use static master IP addresses, internal DCOS storage is the recommended configuration and no further action is required.
+However, if you are not using static master IP addresses, you might have to configure shared external storage on your bootstrap node.
+If you use shared external storage, the bootstrap node then becomes a permanent part of your cluster and is required for DCOS recovery.
+For more information, see the exhibitor_storage_backend configuration parameter.

+        ### Docker Nginx

+        Install the Docker Nginx image:

+            $ sudo docker pull nginx

+        ## Cluster nodes

+        Before installing DCOS, you must ensure that all of your cluster nodes have the following prerequisites.
+The cluster nodes are designated Mesos masters and agents during installation.

+        ## Data compression

+        You must have the <a href="http://www.info-zip.org/UnZip.html" target="_blank">UnZip</a>, <a href="https://www.gnu.org/software/tar/" target="_blank">GNU tar</a>, and <a href="http://tukaani.org/xz/" target="_blank">XZ Utils</a> data compression utilities installed on your cluster nodes.

+        To install these utilities on CentOS7 and RHEL7:

+            $ sudo yum install -y tar xz unzip curl

+        ## Cluster permissions

+        On each of your cluster nodes, use the following command to:

+        *   Disable SELinux or set it to permissive mode.
+        *   Add nogroup to each of your Mesos masters and agents.</li>
+        *   Disable IPV6.
+For more information see <a href="https://wiki.centos.org/FAQ/CentOS7#head-8984faf811faccca74c7bcdd74de7467f2fcd8ee" target="_blank">How do I disable IPv6</a>.</li>
+        *   Reboot your cluster for the changes to take affect</p>

+                $ sudo sed -i s/SELINUX=enforcing/SELINUX=permissive/g /etc/selinux/config &&
+                 sudo groupadd nogroup &&
+                 sudo sysctl -w net.ipv6.conf.all.disable_ipv6=1 &&
+                 sudo sysctl -w net.ipv6.conf.default.disable_ipv6=1 &&
+                 sudo reboot

+            **Tip:** It may take a few minutes for your node to come back online after reboot.

  [1]: https://docs.mesosphere.com/administration/cli/